novustechllc/Token-Presale/README.md

-# ERC20 Token Presale Smart Contract
+# EVM Token Presale Smart Contract

 ## Overview
 A comprehensive implementation of an Ethereum-based ERC20 token and presale campaign (ICO) solution.